SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 skill.
 Characters may not use this skill unless they have a means of propelling themselves through the air or they are in a zero-gravity environment.
-See the“Vehicles and Aerial Characters” section later in this chapter for more details on ﬂying movement.
+See the"Vehicles and Aerial Characters" section later in this chapter for more details on ﬂying movement.

 Short Distances